ComNets-Bremen/inbaverSim/README.md

 ## Node Models

-**inbaverSim** is able to model the operation of different types of CCN nodes.
-As seen from the picture below, it can model the following types of nodes.
+**inbaverSim** is able to model the operation of different types of CCN nodes and networks.
+A list of node types are given below.

 - **Wireless Nodes** - Nodes that are able to connect to infrastructure based wireless networks (e.g., WLAN, LTE)
 - **Wireless Access Routers** - Routers that are access points/base stations for wireless nodes